 Moffett Gives Lecture Audience Up-Close Look at Ants

-In Mark Moffett's travels around the world as a nature photographer, biologist and explorer, he has found ant groups with only four members, and also ant colonies consisting of 40 million.
+In Mark Moffett's travels around the world as a nature photographer, biologist and explorer, he has found ant families with only four members, and also ant colonies consisting of 40 million.
 Watch the little creatures closely, he says, and ant societies can help us better understand human societies.

-Moffett was at Old Dominion Thursday evening to present "Adventures Among Ants" as the Lytton J. Musselman Natural History Lecture, which is an annual event in the President's Lecture Series.
+Moffett was at Old Dominion University Thursday evening to present "Adventures Among Ants" as the Lytton J. Musselman Natural History Lecture, which is an annual event in the President's Lecture Series.

-His engaging lecture to nearly 400 people in Webb Center was illustrated with his award-winning photographs of ants he has studied in dozens of countries.
+His engaging lecture to nearly 400 people in Webb University Center was illustrated with his award-winning photographs of ants he has studied in dozens of countries.
 As he has done during frequent guest appearances on "The Colbert Report" and "Late Night with Conan O'Brien," Moffett alternated seamlessly between humor and serious entomological and sociological commentary.

 At Harvard University, Moffett was the student of E.O.
 Wilson, the biologist and theorist widely considered to be the world's foremost authority on ants.
 Wilson set forth evidence that the evolution and natural habits of ants could tell us something about humans, but because his ideas were controversial he was shy about promoting them, Moffett told his ODU audience.